WhaleConnect/whaleconnect/docs/BUILDING.md

 # Building Network Socket Terminal

 To build NST from source code, you will need CMake, Conan, Ninja, and an up-to-date compiler.
-MSVC is recommended on Windows, and GCC is recommended on Linux.

 ## Integration with Conan